KDE/documentation-develop-kde-org/content/docs/administration/kdialog/_index.md

 ### --passivepopup dialog box

-`--passivepopup` takes a text label to display, and a timeout.
-The display will be automatically removed when the timeout (which is in seconds) has elapsed, or when the user clicks on the popup.
+`--passivepopup` takes a text label to display, and a timeout in seconds.
+The display will be automatically removed when the timeout has elapsed, or when the user clicks on the popup.

 ```bash